Patrick (sportswear company): History

 Jean-Pierre Papin achieved his greatest success while playing for Olympique Marseille between 1986 and 1992.
 He later played for A.C.
 Milan, FC Bayern Munich, Bordeaux, Guingamp, JS Saint-Pierroise and US Cap-Ferret.
-Papin also played for the French national team 54 times.
+Papin also played for the France national team 54 times.
 After a short time as a manager of French clubs, he started playing in the local amateur club AS Facture-Biganos Boïen in 2009 at the age of 45.